jtgry/personal-blog/content/interests.md

 ## Things I'm currenty working on or interested in...
 What I like to do when I'm not working or spending time with my family.

-### OpenBSD
+## OpenBSD

-I'm currently learning and hacking on OpenBSD and have completed the following projects:
+I'm currently learning and hacking on [OpenBSD](https://www.openbsd.org/) and have completed the following projects:
 * Email Server
 * XMPP Server
 * Web Server
+* Wireguard VPN Server

-### Retro Computing
+## Retro Computing

 I love old computers, especially beige one's from the 90's 😎